- Books, Literature, and Writing

 Photo Editing Software...

 There are many different photo editing software out there.
-The one I use is called Corel Paint Shop Pro X4.
-I am by no means an expert on using this photo editing software but I am able to use it to my advantage to create beautiful poetry on images to share with the world.
+The one I use is called Corel Paint Shop Pro X6 and I love it.
+I am by no means an expert on using this photo editing software, but it has a lot of useful features, and lets me create beautiful poetry on images to share with the world.
+I don't think that I will ever switch to different software, except maybe to upgrade to a newer version.

 The poetry images I use for my poems are those I make from my collection of taken photographs.
 I think it's more fun and more effective to use and make my own images than to use someone else's.
 Plus, I don't have to worry about copyright infringement, which makes things a lot easier for me.
 Sometimes all I do to my images is play around with the color, the picture frame, and special effects.
 Sometimes though I actually change the image a lot to create a totally new image.
 I make use of a great feature called cloning that allows me to create a new image from an existing image or group of images.
 Using this feature actually makes me feel like an artist.
 It makes me feel like I am in the studio painting and that is a lot of fun.